- Cast to Device allows users to stream media content to connected DLNA devices.

 - Select Change adapter settings to open a list of connections.

-- Then right-click your adapter and select Properties, which opens the window in the snapshot below.
+- Then right-click your adapter and select Properties.

 - Click the OK button.